systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ### How does this thing work?

 You ask excellent questions!
 Everything in System Initiative is a result of a TypeScript function execution.
 When you define a new Asset, you are defining the attributes it has, and setting functions for each value.
-As you have just seen, Qualifications and Confirmations are just functions.
+As you have just seen, Qualifications are functions too.
 When System Initiative generates code for you - it's just a function that's reactive to the Asset's attributes.
-When Confirmations recommend actions, these, too, are functions that are reactive to both the attributes and the Resource for a given Asset.

 System Initiative stitches this web of functions together into a reactive hyper-graph - allowing you to map any number of inputs to a function in the graph and then re-process the function if any of its inputs change.
 If you're familiar with how systems like [React](https://react.dev/) or [Vue](https://vuejs.org/) work, System Initiative is conceptually very similar.

 We call it a hyper-graph because of Change Sets.
 Any individual Asset or function can be in multiple states at any time.
 When you create a new Change Set, think of it as creating a new place for a function to bind.
 If you haven't specified a binding for that particular Change Set, System Initiative falls back to whatever function is bound to `head`.

 Everything in System Initiative is open and hackable - from the functions executed on the hyper-graph to the source code itself.
-Today you can create new Assets and other kinds of functions to build your own system in System Initiative, and we will add lots more functionality in the future, like integrated sharing and discovery functions (allowing you to build the Model up from a Resource, rather than define it upfront.)
+Today you can author new Assets and  functions to expand the range of Resources System Initiative is capable of modeling, and we'll be adding lots more functionality in the future, like integrated sharing and discovery functions (allowing you to build the Model up from a Resource, rather than define it upfront.)
 We hope you'll help us explore what we can build together!

 ### Wewt!